Suffering

 Suffering and sin

-When sin entered the world as a consequence of humanity’s rejection of God, so did suffering in various forms, and this has become an unavoidable and integrated aspect of life on earth.
+When sin entered the world because of humanity’s rejection of God, so did suffering in various forms, and this has become an unavoidable and integrated aspect of life on earth.
 However, there can be contributing factors that can, either individually or in combination, result in increased suffering:

 1/.
 Personal sin (the consequence of our actions) for which the remedy is to repent and change our lifestyle (Ezek 18:20; Lk 13:1-5; Rom 6:23; Gal 6:7,8).
 Don’t allow self-pity to take over or question ‘why me?’ but rather ask ‘is this the result of unconfessed sin in my life or am I violating a natural law of God, by wrong choices or not looking after myself as I should?’